oe7drt/oe7drt-hugo/content/post/2020-02-22-mountint-ext4-filesystem-on-macos-readonly/index.md

 +++
-title = "Mountint Ext4 Filesystem On MacOS Readonly" summary = "An overview of how to mount your Pi-Star sdcard on a mac machine." date = 2020-02-22T09:33:44+01:00 tags = ["pi-star","macos"]
+title = 'Mountint Ext4 Filesystem On MacOS Readonly' summary = 'An overview of how to mount your Pi-Star sdcard on a mac machine.' date = 2020-02-22T09:33:44+01:00 tags = ["pi-star","macos"]